Back

 Ecological Impact

+Listed as a Category 1 invasive species for all regions of Florida by the Florida Invasive Species Council.
 Lonicera japonica is able to displace native species by outcompeting native plants for light, space, water, and nutrients.
-Lonicera japonica grows very rapidly, and will send out runners that will root and grow anywhere.
+It grows very rapidly, and will send out runners that will root and grow anywhere.
 In nature, honeysuckle vines will twine around anything growing in close proximity, eventually covering small trees and shrubs.
 This can lead to the collapse of the trees and shrubs due to the mere weight of vegetation.
 Dense thickets of vegetation prevent the germination and growth of many native species, eventually preventing the replacement of understory shrubs and trees.
 Honeysuckle opens the door for many other invasive species to invade, further decreasing the natural diversity of forests or natural areas.
-Japanese honeysucke is listed as a Category 1 invasive by the Florida Exotic Pest Plant Council.

 Description